Facts about Michael Jackson

 Michael Jackson Biography

-Jackson played the Scarecrow in the 1978 movie The Wiz, a takeoff on The Wizard of Oz; the role was played by Ray Bolger in the original 1939 film...
-Jackson’s sister, Janet Jackson, was a pop superstar of the 1990s… Michael Jackson did not buy the bones of the Elephant Man, despite rumors to the contrary… Jackson had two children with Rowe: son Michael Jr. (called Prince, b.
+Michael Jackson played the Scarecrow in the 1978 movie The Wiz, a takeoff on The Wizard of Oz; the role was played by Ray Bolger in the original 1939 film… Michael Jackson’s sister, Janet Jackson, was a pop superstar of the 1990s… Michael Jackson did not buy the bones of the Elephant Man, despite rumors to the contrary… Jackson had two children with Rowe: son Michael Jr. (called Prince, b.
 1997) and daughter Paris Michael Katherine (b.
 1998).
 He also had a third child, Prince Michael II (called Blanket, b.
 2002), whose mother has not been publicly named.
-After Jackson’s death, his mother, Katharine Jackson, was awarded custody of the three kids...
-Thriller has sold over 100 million copies, making it the best-selling album of all time...
-Jackson was no relation to the British food and liquor expert Michael Jackson.
+After Michael Jackson’s death, his mother, Katharine Jackson, was awarded custody of the three kids… Michael Jackson was no relation to the British food and liquor expert Michael Jackson.